Logo 0%

 Spiritual Significance of Rangoli

 According to Hindu mythology, simply practising rangoli makes the environment godly and calls a specific deity during a festival.

 In turn, it assists in helping people get the greatest utility out of it.
 For the deity, the place is clean enough to visit at any point in time, like Diwali, which is described as an auspicious time.
-The creation of Diwali rangoli can help create a barrier of Purity, Prosperity, and Peace in the home.

-According to one aspect of spirit, all the energies of smell, taste, touch, and smell exist concurrently.
-Going with the principles, it is felt that if there is a change in how the Rangoli is made, they produce different forms of energy.
+Going with the principles, it is felt that if there is a change in how the Rangoli is made, it produces different forms of energy.

 The people around the home can experience a variety of spiritual dimensions, such as intellect, memory, pleasure, calmness, and divinity.